 BCRTA maintains an administrative and maintenance facility in Fairfield Township and a satellite office and bus storage area in the City of Oxford.
 BCRTA operates with a $4.3 million budget, employs approximately 100 full and part-time persons and maintains a fleet of 47 vehicles.

 The demand for affordable, convenient and reliable mobility options in Butler County continues to grow.
-BCRTA works with the Transit Alliance of Butler County (a local nonprofit charged with finding approaches to meet mobility needs through coordination of local resources), to seek additional partnerships and collaborative efforts to increase regional access for Butler County residents and visitors to jobs, job training, medical services, and otheropportunities.
+BCRTA works with the Transit Alliance of Butler County (a local nonprofit charged with finding approaches to meet mobility needs through coordination of local resources), to seek additional partnerships and collaborative efforts to increase regional access for Butler County residents and visitors to jobs, job training, medical services, and other quality of life opportunities.
 BCRTA is the only transit agency in the OKI region that has experienced an increase in ridership over the past five years and this increase is no small amount.
 Between 2010 and 2014, BCRTA has had a 141 percent increase in ridership.

 The Catch-A-Ride transit system began operations in Dearborn County in June 1997 under the name Southeast Indiana Transit (SEIT) and is a public passenger transportation system provided by the Southeastern Indiana Regional Planning Commission.
 The system is operated by LifeTime Resources, Inc., a not-for-profit agency.
 Catch-A-Ride operates in Dearborn, Decatur, Jefferson, Ohio, Ripley and Switzerland counties in southeast Indiana and is available to individuals of all ages and incomes with scheduled pickup and arrival times and is a shared ride service.